szepeviktor/wordpress-plugin-construction/wp-cleanup/README.md

 - find internal 404s in the post content

 dashboard
-- remove some parts of the dashboard
+- remove some parts of the dashboard -> admin-trim-interface plugin
 - remove comments/posts https://github.com/solarissmoke/disable-comments/raw/master/disable-comments.php

 What db tables WP has?